nfisher23/nickolasfisher.com/content/blog/How-To-Upgrade-Kibana-using-Ansible.md

 You can view the sample code associated with this post [on GitHub](https://github.com/nfisher23/some-ansible-examples).

-In a previous post on [Provisioning a Server with Kibana](https://nickolasfisher.com/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible), we saw that it&#39;s very straightforward to get kibana on a box.
+In a previous post on [Provisioning a Server with Kibana](https://nickolasfisher.com/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible), we saw that it's very straightforward to get kibana on a box.

 Upgrading Kibana is also very straightforward (and nowhere near as complicated as [upgrading elasticsearch](https://nickolasfisher.com/blog/How-to-do-a-Rolling-Upgrade-of-an-Elasticsearch-Cluster-Using-Ansible)).
 That will be the subject of this post.